 As a working nail technician and educator, many of my clients find Silk and Fibreglass more suitable for their nails and prefer the finished result over UV Gel and Acrylic.
 In this article I aim to give you an overview of both systems and hopefully allow the new and experienced nail technicians to visit or revisit Silk and Fibreglass, bringing back into the nail industry.

 Silk is a natural fine weave material, often used to strengthen and repair the natural nail.

-Fibreglass is a synthetic man made mesh with a lose weave best suited to strengthen nail extensions.
+Fibreglass is a synthetic man-made mesh with a loose weave best suited to strengthen nail extensions.
 Fibreglass is stronger than Silk

 - Repairs broken natural nails

 In my professional opinion, Salon Systems products are one of the best on the market.
 They are affordable but still create a professional set of nails, that are long-lasting and cost-effective.

 - Nail antiseptic spray- prepares the nail for application and removes shine and oil

 - Resin- Applied over the mesh to secure it in place and make the mesh invisible